88-degrees/Book-of-Changes/en/appendix02s1.md

 3. 'There will be advantage in whatever direction he may advance:' -- (the subject of) the topmost line is of the same mind with him.

-4. 'The great good fortune indicated by the fourth six, (divided),' shows that there is occasion for joy.
+4. 'The great good fortune indicated by the fourth `SIX`, (divided),' shows that there is occasion for joy.

 5. 'The good fortune indicated by the fifth `SIX`, (divided),' shows that there is occasion for congratulation.